-Since 2015, the Attorney General and the Human Trafficking Commission have been working closely with the North Dakota Human Trafficking Task Force (NDHTTF) to build a coordinated response to human trafficking in the state.
-The NDHTTF was founded in late 2015 through the North Dakota Office of Attorney General (NDOAG), CAWS North Dakota (CAWS ND), and the U.S. Attorney's Office in North Dakota (USAO).
+Since 2015, the Attorney General and the Human Trafficking Commission have collaborated with the North Dakota Human Trafficking Task Force (NDHTTF) to establish a coordinated statewide response to human trafficking.
+Created through the North Dakota Office of Attorney General (NDOAG) in late 2015, the NDHTTF has partnered with CAWS North Dakota (CAWS, 2015-2021), and now works in partnership with Prevent Child Abuse (PCAND, 2021-Present) along with the U.S. Attorney's Office in North Dakota (USAO).